 Leave a Lighter Footprint: Where to Get Everything Repaired in Lower Manhattan

-As Earth Day approaches on April 22, let’s remember the easiest solution to saving the planet, which you can practice every day: use less stuff!
+A friendly reminder that the easiest solution to saving the planet, which you can practice every day: using less stuff!

 Our waste stream is a problem, but so is our new products stream — every new purchase requires an intensive use of resources to create, package and ship your way.
 A new iPhone generates 81% of its carbon emissions in the production process alone, according to CNN.
 Throwaway culture, single-use plastics, ever-changing electronics and fast fashion have caused consumers to turn away from the noble pursuit of just repairing and reusing our old stuff; and you can sometimes see the results in the overstuffed trash bags lining the neighborhood.